kyma-project/control-plane/components/metris/README.md

 }
 ```

-As can be seen, the `event_hub` part of the data is specific for Azure, whereas the other sections can be used with other hyperscalers as well.
+The `event_hub` part of the data is specific for Azure but the other sections can be used with other hyperscalers as well.